J. Glenn Morris

 John Glenn Morris, Jr. (born November 8, 1951) is an American physician and epidemiologist.
-He is the founding and current director of the Emerging Pathogens Institute, an interdisciplinary research facility located within the University of Florida, having served since 2007.
+He is the founding director of the Emerging Pathogens Institute, an interdisciplinary research facility located within the University of Florida, having served between 2007 and 2024.

 Early life and education

 Early life

 Morris was born in Jackson, Mississippi, To John Glenn Morris, Sr. (1918–2006) and Pauline Love Morris (1918–1999).
 John Glenn Morris Sr. was a theologian who received his Doctor of Philosophy from the Southern Baptist Theological Seminary in 1946, completing a dissertation entitled Christianity and social change in China, 1912–1942.
 Both of Morris' parents served as Christian missionaries in Bangkok, Thailand; John Glenn Morris Sr. taught Hebrew and Greek to Thai and Chinese and Pauline Love Morris worked with refugees.
 Morris moved to Thailand at the age of six weeks but periodically resided in the United States, specifically in Louisville, Kentucky and Kansas City, Missouri.